Tracy, California: History

+On June 1, 2024, the city got national attention as the Corral Fire ignited south of Tracy.
+It was the first wildfire of 2024 to burn over 2,000 acres.
+The fire started at Site 300 of the Lawrence Livermore National Laboratory.
+The fire grew fast, as on the same day, it went from 30 acres at around 4:30pm, to 4,940 acres at around 7:50pm.
+By the end of the day, CAL FIRE Santa Clara Unit was assigned to the wildfire.

+The next day, June 2, 2024, two firefighters were injured and the fire reached 12,500 acres.
+It reached peak size at 6:52 pm, standing at 14,168 acres.
+Two-hundred households were evacuated.
+On June 3, 2024, with the fire still at peak size, CAL FIRE assigned 45 engines, 15 water tenders, 16 dozers, 14 hand crews, and 40 other vehicles, totaling 475 personnel.
+By that evening, one house was destroyed in a small neighborhood, just south of Interstate 580 and State Route 132.

+On June 6, 2024, the fire was declared 100% contained.
+In the chaos of those last five days, two firefighters were injured, one structure was destroyed, and costed an estimated $3.5 million (2024 USD) to suppress.

 Geography

 Located in the Central Valley, Tracy is near both fertile and (due to a region of hills west of Tracy) infertile agricultural lands.
 Tracy has a Mediterranean climate.

 Some of this land (in the east and mostly north of Tracy because of the moist Delta river system) has come under increasing development pressure.
 The San Francisco Bay Area's vigorous population growth has spilled over into the Tracy area as well as other locations, such as the new town of Mountain House.
 Tracy passed Measure A in 1990 in an attempt to contain and limit development.

 In an effort to reduce environmental impacts of the city, it launched the Emerald Tracy Project in September 2009.
 City spokesman Matt Robinson said that if it succeeds, Tracy will be the second city after Riverside, California to satisfy the state's goal for sustainable communities.